martinvanzijl/PictureGrid/README.md

 There is other software that also can add a grid to a picture, such as GIMP.
 However, I hope to provide an interface as simple as possible for this task with PictureGrid.

+## Downloads

+See the [releases page](https://github.com/martinvanzijl/PictureGrid/releases) to download the program for Windows or Linux.

 ## Contributing Code
 This program is made with Qt Creator using Qt 5.
 I have not tested it with Qt 6 yet.